BusyBee15/Computer-Graphics-Lab-Programs/README.md

 7. Write a program to create a **color cube and spin** it using OpenGL transformations.
 The output must be adjusted suitably when the window is resized or moved to a new position.

-8. Write a program to fill any given 2D polygon using **Scan-line area filling** algorithm
+8. Write a program to fill any given 2D polygon using **Scan-line area filling** algorithm.

+9. Write a program to demonstrate the approximation of a **3D sphere** with appropriate mathematical formulations.
+Write the complete C program to approximate a sphere using OpenGL primitives.